gaperton/Type-R/docsource/04_Record/03_Updates_and_transactions.md

 # Transactions

-All record updates occures in the scope of transactions.
+All record updates occurs in the scope of transactions.
 Transaction is the sequence of changes which results in a single `change` event.

 Transaction can be opened either manually or implicitly with calling `set()` or assigning an attribute.
 Any additional changes made to the record in `change:attr` event handler will be executed in the scope of the original transaction, and won't trigger additional `change` events.